vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/cash_discounts.rst

 ===========================================

 Apply a cash discount to a customer invoice by selecting the :ref:`payment terms you created
 <cash-discounts/payment-terms>`.
-Odoo automatically computes the correct amounts, tax amounts, due
+Leansoft automatically computes the correct amounts, tax amounts, due
 dates, and accounting records.

 Under the :guilabel:`Journal Items` tab, you can display the discount details by clicking on the